Mobile smart devices are something that employees rely on every day, but they can open up new vulnerabilities on a network.

 - IBM MaaS360 Enterprise mobility management solution with real-time data usage monitoring, application updates, endpoint device malware detection, and more.

 - Cisco Meraki Includes a container system to deliver apps to user-owned devices and also has loss protection procedures.

 - Miradore Mobile Device Management A Cloud-based device manager in both free and paid versions.

 - Jamf Now A cloud-based service that only manages iOS devices.

 - SimplySecure A cloud-based MDM that covers iOS and Android mobile devices and portable storage.

-The best MDM solutions and tools
+The best MDM solutions

 ManageEngine Mobile Device Manager Plus is a free MDM solution that can monitor desktop computers, laptops, smartphones, and tablets.
 The software supports multiple operating systems including Windows, Mac OS, Chrome OS, iOS, and Android.
-Through the customizable dashboard you can monitor mobile device status, giving you complete visibility over the devices your employees bring to work.
+Through the customizable dashboard you can monitor mobile smart device status, giving you complete visibility over the connected devices your employees bring to work.

 The mobile asset management experience offered by ManageEngine Mobile Device Manager Plus is very comprehensive.
 The dashboard also enables you to view additional information on devices including device owners, installed applications, and more.
 You can schedule regular device scans to keep this information updated.